-The nationally recognized attorneys at Stewart J. Guss, Attorney at Law, have fought against insurance companies on behalf of our injured clients for more than 20 years.
+The nationally recognized attorneys at Stewart J. Guss, Injury Accident Lawyers, have fought against insurance companies on behalf of our injured clients for more than 20 years.
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 For your FREE case evaluation, call us today at (800) 898-4877 or contact us now by .

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.

 Today, thanks to a strong belief in those values of compassion, respect, and approachability, the firm has grown to employ over 120 legal professionals in numerous offices across 4 states, with nationwide reach.